tBaxter/another-rodeo/src/pages/writing/engineering-velocity.md

     - velocity
 ---

 It's a question I've heard a lot over the years, from a lot of frustrated managers and stakeholders.
+They can't get past it.

 #### _"But why are my engineering teams so much slower than they used to be?"_